dankuck/by-watching-you/_posts/2015-01-23-ep17-the-gmos-they-deserve.md

 <div style="display: none">
   Script:

   Jesus: It won't be easy getting in.
-There ar a lot of Monsanto monsters in the way.
+There are a lot of Monsanto monsters in the way.
   Batman: Well, let's get started.
 Jesus, take the wheel.
   Jesus: I don't know how to drive.
   Batman: Hold her steady, Robin.
 And don't slow down.